scrambledeggs/cookbook/tech/js.md

 > "Talk only to your immediate friends."
 - Keep your functions **pure**.
 Avoid inserting **side-effects** in your code
 - Think of a **side-effect** as something that [does two things at once](https://stackoverflow.com/questions/8129105/javascript-closures-and-side-effects-in-plain-english-separately).
+- Be wary of input and output that goes through each function.
 - We don’t want our functions to know about the entire object map of the system.
 [Individual functions should have a limited amount of knowledge](https://hackernoon.com/object-oriented-tricks-2-law-of-demeter-4ecc9becad85).

   ```